How the Jobs Fund Works

 The Jobs Fund considers proposals from municipalities, government departments, private sector and not-for-profit organisations.
 The Fund looks for innovative, scalable solutions for job creation.

-The Jobs Fund has a two-stage online application process: the Concept Application Stage and Full Business Application Stage.
+The Jobs Fund has a two-stage online application process: the Concept Application Stage and the Full Business Application Stage.
 The application process begins when the Fund opens a funding round and issues a call for proposals.
 Applications are competitively assessed.

 The decision to allocate grant funding is made by an independent investment committee.